BeOne-PL/promena-alfresco/transformer-rendition/alfresco-promena-transformer-rendition_6.2.0/README.md

 # Promena Alfresco module - `alfresco-promena-transformer-rendition_6.2.0`
 This module replaces the standard Alfresco Transformer and Rendition system with the equivalent in Promena environment.

-If you want to provide a custom rendition you have to implement [`PromenaRenditionDefinition`](/home/skotar/Repozytoria/Promena1/promena-alfresco/rendition/alfresco-promena-lib-transformer-rendition/src/main/kotlin/pl/beone/promena/alfresco/lib/transformerrendition/contract/rendition/definition/PromenaRenditionDefinition.kt) (visit [Promena Alfresco - Development Guide](./../../DEVELOPMENT-GUIDE.md) to find out how to do it).
+If you want to provide a custom rendition you have to implement [`PromenaRenditionDefinition`](../alfresco-promena-lib-transformer-rendition/src/main/kotlin/pl/beone/promena/alfresco/lib/transformerrendition/contract/rendition/definition/PromenaRenditionDefinition.kt) (visit [Promena Alfresco - Development Guide#Definition/Rendition](./../../DEVELOPMENT-GUIDE.md#rendition) to find out how to do it).

+If you want to provide a custom content transformer you have to implement [`PromenaContentTransformerDefinition`](../alfresco-promena-lib-transformer-rendition/src/main/kotlin/pl/beone/promena/alfresco/lib/transformerrendition/contract/transformer/definition/PromenaContentTransformerDefinition.kt) (visit [Promena Alfresco - Development Guide#Definition/Content Transformer](./../../DEVELOPMENT-GUIDE.md#content-transformer) to find out how to do it).

-This version of `alfresco-promena-rendition` module is suited to Alfresco Content Services 6.2.0.
-Visit [`alfresco-promena-rendition_6.1.2`](./../alfresco-promena-rendition_6.1.2) for version compatible with Alfresco Content Services 6.1.2.
+This version of `alfresco-promena-transformer-rendition` module is suited to Alfresco Content Services 6.2.0.
+Visit [`alfresco-promena-transformer-rendition_6.1.2`](./../alfresco-promena-transformer-rendition_6.1.2) for version compatible with Alfresco Content Services 6.1.2.

 ## Dependency
 ```xml